 Although being self-employed means that you may not earn a regular amount each month, and your income can rise and fall from month to month or from year to year, it is still possible for lenders to assess your income for mortgage purposes.

-Self-certification of income no longer exists; your income from your self-employment will need to verified by using one or more of the following documents:
+Self-certification of income no longer exists; your income from your self-employment will need to verified by using the following documents:

 - Annual accounts completed by a qualified Accountant, plus